 This award recognizes excellence in law enforcement cooperation between civilian and military law enforcement agencies in developing innovative joint efforts that lead to improvement in public safety for both military and civilian communities.
 Narrative submissions will be judged by a subcommittee of civilian and military members of the Civilian Law Enforcement – Military Cooperation Committee (CLEMCC).

-Winners of the IACP/American Military University Civilian Law Enforcement – Military Cooperation Award will be honored at the CLEMCC Luncheon during the IACP's 121th Annual Conference in Orlando, Florida.
+Winners of the IACP/American Military University Civilian Law Enforcement – Military Cooperation Award will be honored at the CLEMCC Luncheon during the IACP's 122nd Annual Conference in Chicago, Illinois.
 Please see the Award Application Guide below for more information.

-Applications for the 2014 award are no longer being accepted by the committee.
+Applications for the 2015 award are now being accepted.

 Please submit applications to: